corda/corda/docs/source/azure-vm.rst

 Using the Yo!
 CorDapp
 ---------------------
 Loading the Yo!
 CordDapp on your Corda nodes lets you send simple Yo! messages to other Corda nodes on the network.
 A Yo! message is a very simple transaction.
 The Yo!
+CorDapp demonstrates:

-CorDapp is running by default when your Corda nodes start.
-The Yo!
-CorDapp demonstrates how transactions are only sent between Corda nodes which they are intended for and are not shared across the entire network.
-The Yo!
-CorDapp also makes use of the network map cache on each Corda node to find the intended target for the message.
+- how transactions are only sent between Corda nodes which they are intended for and are not shared across the entire network by using the network map
+- uses a pre-defined flow to orchestrate the ledger update automatically
+- the contract imposes rules on the ledger updates

 * **Loading the Yo!
 CorDapp onto your nodes**